-This is a special part of the memory which is used to save the contents of the program counter (PC) only.
-The stack is organized into 2 levels and is neither part of the data nor part of the program space, and is neither readable nor writable.
+This is a special part of the memory which is used to save the contents of the Program Counter only.
+The stack is organised up to 8 levels and is neither part of the data nor part of the program space, and is neither readable nor writable.
 The activated level is indexed by the stack pointer (SP) and is neither readable nor writeable.
 At a subroutine call or interrupt acknowledgment, the contents of the program counter are pushed onto the stack.
-At the end of a subroutine or an interrupt routine, signaled by a return instruction (RET or RETI), the program counter is restored to its previous value from the stack.
+At the end of a subroutine or an interrupt routine, signaled by a return RET or RETI instruction, the program counter is restored to its previous value from the stack.
 After a chip reset, the SP will point to the top of the stack.